mmodimike/awsspringboot/README.md

 •	The app should be accessible from a specific IP only
 •	Process documentation should be submitted as well.

+# Design diagram

-# Thought process & High level design
+# Thought process
 *Creating the needed infra using terraform*
 -
 - Create VPC to host our resources, and create subnet within VPC.